 The old-growth redwood logging in the Santa Cruz area, including this property, occurred approximately 110 years ago.
 As was common throughout the area, this clear-cut logging was often followed by fire, usually intentionally set to burn bark and slash.
 Fire scars on the old-growth stumps are evidence of this fire activity.
-The property was next harvested in 1984.
-Under this harvest, approximately 40-50% of the larger second growth redwood and Douglas-fir trees were selectively cut.
-The property was then harvested in 1999.
-Again, this selective harvest removed approximately 40-50% of the larger conifer trees.
+Based on testimony of Mr. Mullen and stumps observed in the field, the eastern portion of the property was next harvested approximately 20 years ago.
+Under this harvest, approximately 50% of the larger second growth redwood and Douglas-fir trees were selectively harvested.
+The western portion of the property has not been commercially harvested since the original clear-cut.